Using the Amazon S3 Connector

 Connect to your Amazon S3 account

-Before you can use the Amazon S3 connector, you have to configure a new Amazon S3 connection.
-For this purpose, you will need the connection details of your account (at least the access key and the secret key).
+To configure a new Amazon S3 connection you will need the connection details of your Amazon S3 account (at least the access key and the secret key).

-Enter a name for the new connection and select Amazon S3 Connection as the Connection Type:
+Enter a name for the new connection and set Connection Type to Amazon S3:

 Fill in the connection details of your Amazon S3 account: